danielbodnar/awesome-stars/README.md

 - [maliceio/malice](https://github.com/maliceio/malice) - VirusTotal Wanna Be - Now with 100% more Hipster
 - [f0wl/REconfig-linux](https://github.com/f0wl/REconfig-linux) - Configuration Extractor for the Linux variant of REvil Ransomware
 - [bb1nfosec/Information-Security-Tasks](https://github.com/bb1nfosec/Information-Security-Tasks) - This repository is created only for infosec professionals whom work day to day basis to equip ourself with uptodate skillset, We can daily contribute daily one hour for day to day tasks and work on pr
-- [intelowlproject/IntelOwl](https://github.com/intelowlproject/IntelOwl) - Intel Owl: analyze files, domains, IPs in multiple ways from a single API at scale
+- [intelowlproject/IntelOwl](https://github.com/intelowlproject/IntelOwl) - IntelOwl: manage your Threat Intelligence at scale
 - [radareorg/radare2](https://github.com/radareorg/radare2) - UNIX-like reverse engineering framework and command-line toolset
 - [mandiant/flare-floss](https://github.com/mandiant/flare-floss) - FLARE Obfuscated String Solver - Automatically extract obfuscated strings from malware.
 - [ionescu007/Simpleator](https://github.com/ionescu007/Simpleator) - Simpleator ("Simple-ator") is an innovative Windows-centric x64 user-mode application emulator that leverages several new features that were added in Windows 10 Spring Update (1803), also called "Reds